ray-project/ray/doc/source/serve/deployment-graph/model_composition.md

 To test your graph,

 1. Call `execute` on the `MethodNode` or `FunctionNode` that you would pass into the `DAGDriver`.
 2. Pass in the input to the graph as the argument. **This argument becomes the input represented by `InputNode`**.
-Make sure to refactor your call graph accordingly, since it will take in this input directly, instead of an HTTP request.
+Make sure to refactor your call graph accordingly, since it takes in this input directly, instead of an HTTP request.
 3. `execute` returns a reference to the result, so the graph can execute asynchronously.
 Call `ray.get` on this reference to get the final result.

 As an example, we can rewrite the [arithmetic call graph example](deployment-graph-intro-arithmetic-graph) from above to use `execute`: